Associate Professor Jacqueline Z Wilson

 2018, Wilson, Jacqueline Z., Philip Mendes and Frank Golding, “Hope Street From Voice to Agency for Care Leavers in Higher Education”, Life Writing, (Accepted and Forthcoming), Taylor and Francis

-2017, Wilson, Jacqueline Z., and Frank Golding, “The Tacit Semantics of Loud Fences: Tracing the Connections between Activism and New Histories”, International Journal of Heritage Studies, Routledge (First published online 2017.
-Awaiting 2018 volume edition)
+2017, Wilson, Jacqueline Z., and Frank Golding, “The Tacit Semantics of Loud Fences: Tracing the Connections between Activism and New Histories”, International Journal of Heritage Studies, Routledge.
+First published online 2017.
+Vol. 24 issue 8.

 2017, Ross, Jeffrey Ian, Peter Bengtsen, John F. Lennon, Susan Phillips, and Jacqueline Z. Wilson.
 “In search of academic legitimacy: The current state of scholarship on graffiti and street art”, Vol. 54 issue 4, The Social Science Journal, Elsiever

 2016, Wilson, Jacqueline Z., and Frank Golding, "Latent scrutiny: Personal Archives as Perpetual Mementos of the Official Gaze", Archival Science, Vol. No. 1: pp 93-109 First published on line October 2015

 2014, Wilson, Jacqueline Z, 'Ambient Hate: Racist Graffiti and Social Apathy in a Rural Community', The Howard Journal Of Criminal Justice, Vol. 53, Issue 4, London: Blackwell

 2014, Wilson, Jacqueline Z, 'Inside: Life in Children's Homes and Institutions'.
 National Museum Australia touring museum exhibition, Melbourne Museum, Museum and Society http://www2.le.ac.uk/departments/museumstudies/museumsociety